dilneiss/from_brazil_dilnei/index.md

 * Object Orientation (OOP) ![badge](https://img.shields.io/badge/Advanced-from_2014-blue)
 * Messaging (Redis, RabbitMQ) ![badge](https://img.shields.io/badge/Advanced-from_2014-blue)

-### Languages
-Advanced English (I can read/write without any difficulty, I can hear and understand 95% of the speeches, I can speak a lot in English too, but as I don't practice much on a daily basis, I have a little difficulty, but I intend to work on it so I don't have no barrier)

 ### Why should I be hired?
-I am not just another programmer in the world, I am a programmer who is passionate about what he does, loves to always learn new things, is not afraid of a challenge and always manages to deliver the work with the best possible quality.
-I'm very demanding of myself.
+I am a programmer who is passionate about what he does, loves to always learn new things, is not afraid of a challenge and always manages to deliver the work with the best possible quality.